Backdoorjobs.com: Your Home for Short-Term Job Adventures, Unique Experiences & More!

 Cool Job of the Week Camphill Live-In Volunteers grow faster than they imagined possible, build deep, lasting relationships, and develop practical and creative skills that open doors for the rest of their lives.
 Begin to master new skills and carry them forward into your future.
 Biodynamic farming.
 Artisan baking.
 Woodworking.
 Leadership and cooperative collaboration.
 Mindfulness.
 Through a mix of structured training and hands-on practice under the guidance of mentors, you dive right in, and by the end of your year, you're not only comfortable with them, but you’re also leading others in learning.
 In addition to college loan support program, the community ensures that every volunteer's basic living needs are covered.

-More to explore!Spark your potential in 2024!
-Apply now for one of the 125 volunteer spots and share your gifts in one of 15 sustainable communities throughout North America.
+More to explore!Spark your potential in 2025!
+Apply now for one of the 125 paid volunteer spots and share your gifts in one of 15 sustainable communities throughout North America.

 View Facebook Page View Instagram Photos Watch YouTube Videos